j-rilling/SDCND_Highway_driving/README.md

 This software is programmed in C++11 using the standard template library.

 The software uses a mix between cartesian and [Frenet coordinates](https://en.wikipedia.org/wiki/Frenet%E2%80%93Serret_formulas) in order to make the calculations easier.
 For those transformations, the file ./data/map_data.txt is readed by the software.
-The software works together with the [ Udacity term 3 simulator ](https://github.com/udacity/self-driving-car-sim) which sends the position on xy, the velocities on xy and the positions on sd of the controlled vehicle as well as of the other cars and receives a vector of points that it executes sequentially to move the controlled vehicle on the simulator.
+The software works together with the [ Udacity term 3 simulator ](https://github.com/udacity/self-driving-car-sim) which sends the position on XY, the velocities on XY and the positions on SD (Frenet) of the controlled vehicle as well as of the other cars and receives a vector of points (C++ type vector) that it executes sequentially to move the controlled vehicle on the simulator.
 It also sends two vectors corresponding to the control points that were sent to the simulator but were still not executed since the simulator and this software are not syncronized.
 To communicate this software with the simulator the [uWebSockets API](https://github.com/uNetworking/uWebSockets) is used.

 To compile the software, GCC 7.4.0 and CMake 3.15.0-rc1 is used.

 The purpose of this software is to implement a highway behavior planner which generates optimal trajectories with minimized jerk.
-That being said, the project can be separated in two modules which work together in order to get the final result.
+With that being said, the project can be separated in two modules which work together in order to get the final result.
 These modules will be called from here on "Behavior planner" and "Trajectory generator".
 Both modules are part of the class "ego_vehicle".

 ### About the trajectory generator
 The trajectory generator performs the following tasks: